 The Birds Of British Somaliland And The Gulf Of Aden: Their Life Histories, Breeding Habits, And Eggs by Sir Geoffrey Archer (1937 - 1961) was written with Eva M Godman in 4 volumes.

-William W Baldwin was a American adventurer who served with the Government forces against the Mau Mau in Kenya in the 1950s.
-Baldwin joined the Kenya Police Reserve in 1954 and served with a General Service Unit in Kangema for 15 months.
+William W Baldwin was a American adventurer who was on his way round the world on a motorcycle when his cash ran out in Kenya.
+Baldwin then joined the Kenya Police Reserve in 1954 and served with the Government forces against the Mau Mau in Kenya in the 1950s.
 He was also a writer for the Chicago Sun Times and father of actor, Adam Baldwin.

 Mau Mau Man-Hunt: The Adventures Of The Only American Who Has Fought The Terrorists In Kenya by William W Baldwin (1957) is a personal account, providing interesting insights of the deployed policemen's views of the conflict.